jasontcrabtree/WIP-2020-Portfolio/work/repairer-allocation.md

 - Project Delivery Manager: Will Stammers-Smith
 - Data and Product Manager: Rahul Singh

-## 0\
+---

-The Project Brief
+## 0. The Project Brief

-Establishing the project brief and the team approach, goals and timelines.
+_Establishing the project brief and the team approach, goals and timelines._

 ### The Design Problem